Writing

 Implementation

-In The Write Stuff approach to writing, children explore high level, rich vocabulary and are taught grammar in context through different writing lenses on the Writing Rainbow.
+In The Write Stuff approach to writing, children explore high quality, rich vocabulary and are taught grammar in context through different writing lenses on the Writing Rainbow.
 There are three lenses used to support children with their writing:

 Fantastics – ideas for writing